ghb24/NECI_STABLE/docs/pages/01_user_doc/02_calculation_inputs.md

     determinants to a file called CORESPACE.
 This can further be read in and used as the core space in subsequent calculations using the `read-core` option.

+-   **print-core-hamil**<br>
+    Prints the semi-stochastic Hamiltonian and the semistochastic basis states to the output file `semistoch-hamil` and `semistoch-basis`.
+    Caution with the size of the semistochastic space!

+-   **print-core-vec**<br>
+    Prints the semi-stochastic "eigenvector" to the output files `determ_vecs` and `determ_vecs_av`.
+    Caution with the size of the semistochastic space!

 #### RDM output options